Popular loaded cinnamon bun chain offering a sweet BOGO deal next week | Dished

 Cinnaholic currently operates more than 70 locations across Canada and the US.

-Dessert fans in Calgary and Edmonton can head to one of these “better-for-you bakeries” to grab one of the fully customizable, 100% plant-based cinnamon rolls.
+Dessert fans in Toronto can head to one of these “better-for-you bakeries” to grab one of the fully customizable, 100% plant-based cinnamon rolls.

+There are currently two locations in Toronto, both of which will be participating on October 4.
+Head to 319 Danforth Avenue or 2190 Bloor Street West to make the most of National Cinnamon Roll Day!

 - You might also like: